 GPS and Virtual Mapping Software

-The MotoTRBO XPR6550 contains a built-in GPS receiver that records the latitude and longitude of you and your team.
+However, the best-selling XPR7350e is another great option for SAR teams.
+It also contains a built-in GPS receiver that records the latitude and longitude of you and your team.
 The radio automatically transmits the data, at predetermined times set by the user software, back to the base station or on-site repeater.

 At the radio base station, a USB connection is made from the radio to your laptop computer, streaming GPS data into a specialized mapping program.
-Several types of software are available to facilitate the transfer and control of the data, but the end result for SAR is real-time tracking with updates from 30 seconds to 3 minute intervals.
+Several types of software are available to facilitate the transfer and control of the data, but the end result for SAR is real-time tracking with updates from 30 seconds to 3-minute intervals.

-The TDMA Advantage
+Two Conversations At One Time: The TDMA Advantage

 One other software technique involves polling the radio to inquire about its location and status.
 Since the radio has Time Domain Multiple Access (TDMA) technology, the channel assigned to your radio is capable of two simultaneous conversations at one time.
 In this situation, voice and GPS data share the channel without interaction or interference from either.

-The TDMA technology gives the MotoTRBO radio an advantage over other types of GPS tracking schemes.
+The TDMA technology gives the MOTOTRBO radio an advantage over other types of GPS tracking schemes.
 For example, some manufacturers require sharing voice and data on the same channel.

 As central command monitors the progress of the recovery via GPS, members may be too busy to call in updates.
 Remote Monitor allows the dispatcher to eavesdrop on the conversations at the scene, covertly gaining an understanding of events without disrupting the scene activities.

 Should the dispatcher lose radio communications with a specific team, the radio can be “pinged” to see if it is active.
 If the radio is active, a Call Alert beeping signal will be triggered in the radio, notifying the team that they are missing important dispatch calls.